 Mr. Barber left the academic world to start, own, and operate the second largest amusement ride manufacturing company in the United States for eighteen years.
 During this time Mr. Barber invented over thirty-eight U.S. patents, twenty-two of which were produced commercially.
 In addition to amusement rides his patents cover a variety of fields from military to child safety.
 (Note: for patent searches, please search under, Gerald L. Barber and also Jerry L. Barber.)
 His most widely known patent the “Free Fall” amusement ride can be found in almost every amusement park and large carnival worldwide.
 Mr. Barber co-designed, built and owned 1/3 interest in Adventure River Water Park in Memphis, Tennessee; later selling his interest in the business.

-To date, Jerry Barber has over 50 US patents.
+To date, Jerry Barber has over 60 U.S. patents.

-He has been a member of the Society of International Business Fellows (SIBF a distinguished organization of 1,000 C-level executives and senior leaders who are active in international business) since 1991 and served as the South Carolina state chairman for the organization for four years.
+He has been a member of the Society of International Business Fellows since 1991 and served as the South Carolina state chairman for the organization for four years.
 He was awarded SIBF’s first Allan J. McDonald International Entrepreneur Award for excellence in global entrepreneurship.
+(SIBF is a distinguished organization of 1,400 C-level executives and senior leaders who are active in international business)

 Mr. Barber is a past president of the Amusement Industry Manufacturers and Suppliers International Association.
-For ten years he ran the international amusement ride week long safety school which included 70 to 80 instructors and a few hundred students.
+For ten years he ran the international amusement ride week-long safety school which included 70 to 80 instructors and several hundred attendees.

 He has served in an advisory role for the Roper Mountain Science Center in Greenville, S.C., and conceived and spearheaded the Vision 2020 for Science program to revitalize RMSC.
-This year (2015) Mr. Barber received the Roper Mountain Science Center individual Spirit of Einstein Award, their highest annual award.
+In 2015 Mr. Barber received the Roper Mountain Science Center Individual Spirit of Einstein Award, their highest annual award.

-In February of this year he was inducted into the Outdoor Amusement Business Association Hall of Fame for industry innovations and contributions to the growth of the outdoor, mobile amusement industry.
+In 2015 Mr. Barber was inducted into the Outdoor Amusement Business Association Hall of Fame for industry innovations and contributions to the growth of the outdoor, mobile amusement industry.
 OABA is the largest outdoor business association in the country.